 Responding to climate change

-Our approach to climate change is linked to our purpose of building futures and protecting what matters, which has been underpinned by our Climate Change Action Plan (CCAP) since 2018.
-Over that time, climate change and natural hazard resilience have consistently been among our top environmental, social and governance (ESG) material topics.
+Our approach to climate change is linked to our purpose of building futures and protecting what matters.
+Since 2018, climate change and natural hazard resilience have consistently been among our top environmental, social and governance (ESG) material topics.

 Suncorp recognises the need to build more resilient communities in response to climate impacts and a growing population in disaster-exposed regions.